elavoie/pull-stream-specification/README.md

 * Values are generated lazily by the source.
 The source may therefore be used to represent an infinite stream;
 * A module may make multiple requests before obtaining the first answer;
 * Answers are always provided in the same order as their corresponding requests;
 * Monotonic: either the stream is partial, and can be extended by a value, or complete and stays complete forever.
-Values cannot be updated after having been produced and new values must not be produced after the `done` event happened.
+Values cannot be updated after having been produced and new values must not be produced after the `done` event happened;
+* Because of the monotonicity of the closing operation, modules can perform closing operations for clean-up and ressource release the first time a done event has happened.

 ## Possible Interactions

+There is a single parameter to consider for the case analysis, the number of values in the stream (N-1).

-Request on an empty stream:
+Request on an empty stream (N == 1):

     D: ask(Ans) -> U: Ans=done

-Concurrent requests on an empty stream:
+Concurrent requests on an empty stream (N == 1):

     D: ask1(Ans1)  -> U: Ans1=done
                   \-> D: ask2(Ans2) -> U: Ans2=done

-Concurrent requests on a non-empty stream of size N-1:
+Concurrent requests on a non-empty stream (N > 1):

     D: ask1(Ans1) -> U: Ans1=value(V1)
                   ...